BarnabasSzabolcs/pyquasargui/docs/quickstart.md

 # Quickstart

 This page takes you through concepts of Quasargui.
-The examples you can also use as boilerplate, so you can quickly get up and running with Quasargui.

 If you haven't yet installed Quasargui, you can install Quasargui by